315+ Telescopes Ranked

 • The Apertura AD10/Zhumell Z10/Orion SkyLine 10 has 2.5x the resolution of the NexStar 4SE and more than 6.5x the light gathering area thanks to its humongous 10” primary mirror.
 The included accessories and features, as with the AD10/Z10, are simply excellent, the simple Dobsonian mount is a joy to use, and you get a ton of performance for the price.

-• The Celestron StarSense Explorer 8” Dobsonian is similarly poorly accessorized to the NexStar 4SE – just one 25mm Plossl eyepiece and a red dot finder are included – but this scope offers some computerized capability in the form of the StarSense Explorer technology, which turns your phone into a precision pointing device allowing you to find thousands of faint fuzzy deep-sky objects in seconds by pushing the scope around the sky.
+• The Celestron StarSense Explorer 8” Dobsonian is similarly poorly accessorized to the NexStar 4SE—just one 25mm Plossl eyepiece and a red dot finder are included—but this scope offers some computerized capability in the form of the StarSense Explorer technology, which turns your phone into a precision pointing device, allowing you to find thousands of faint fuzzy deep-sky objects in seconds by pushing the scope around the sky.
 The Dobsonian base is also lightweight and the tube features carry handles to increase portability, too.

-• The Sky-Watcher 8” FlexTube Dobsonian is a little more compact and thus easier to store and transport than a standard commercial 8” f/6 Dobsonian telescope thanks to its collapsible strut tube, and includes an ample accessory kit (two 1.25” eyepieces and a straight-through 9×50 finder scope).
-However, the collapsible tube requires more assembly time and often more frequent collimation in the field, and isn’t significantly lighter than a solid-tubed instrument.
+• The Sky-Watcher 8” FlexTube Dobsonian is a little more compact and thus easier to store and transport than a standard commercial 8” f/6 Dobsonian telescope thanks to its collapsible strut tube, and it includes an ample accessory kit (two 1.25” eyepieces and a straight-through 9×50 finder scope).
+However, the collapsible tube requires more assembly time and often more frequent collimation in the field, and it isn’t significantly lighter than a solid-tubed instrument.

 Aftermarket Accessory Recommendations

-Another useful item is a real rechargeable battery to run the scope off of—the 4SE uses an enormous number of AA batteries and will gobble through a set after less than 24 hours of runtime.
+A useful item is a real rechargeable battery to run the scope off of—the 4SE uses an enormous number of AA batteries and will gobble through a set after less than 24 hours of runtime.
 This makes a rechargeable supply a great investment that will quickly pay for itself.
-We recommend the TalentCell 600Mah battery and a male-to-male power adapter.
-You can use Velcro, zip ties, or duct tape to secure the battery to the tripod leg.

 Zane Landers